JohannesNE/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

-But often there is time-series data, such as measurement data from an experiment, we want to embed as data in the simulation of a PDE, or as a forcing function on the right-hand side of an ODE -- is it is the case here.
+But often there is time-series data, such as measurement data from an experiment, we want to embed as data in the simulation of a PDE, or as a forcing function on the right-hand side of an ODE -- as it is the case here.
 For this, MTK allows to "register" arbitrary Julia functions, which are excluded from symbolic transformations but are just used as-is.
 So, you could, for example, interpolate a given time series using